Isle of Skye: Early history

 The late Iron Age inhabitants of the northern and western Hebrides were probably Pictish, although the historical record is sparse.
 Three Pictish symbol stones have been found on Skye and a fourth on Raasay.
 More is known of the kingdom of Dál Riata to the south; Adomnán's life of Columba, written shortly before 697, portrays the saint visiting Skye (where he baptised a pagan leader using an interpreter) and Adomnán himself is thought to have been familiar with the island.
-The Irish annals record a number of events on Skye in the later seventh and early eighth centuries – mainly concerning the struggles between rival dynasties that formed the background to the Old Irish language romance Scéla Cano meic Gartnáin.
+The Irish annals record several events on Skye in the later seventh and early eighth centuries – mainly concerning the struggles between rival dynasties that formed the background to the Old Irish language romance Scéla Cano meic Gartnáin.

 Legendary hero Cú Chulainn is said to have trained on the Isle of Skye with warrior woman Scáthach.

 The Norse held sway throughout the Hebrides from the 9th century until after the Treaty of Perth in 1266.
 However, apart from placenames, little remains of their presence on Skye in the written or archaeological record.
 Apart from the name "Skye" itself, all pre-Norse placenames seem to have been obliterated by the Scandinavian settlers.
 Viking heritage, with Celtic heritage is claimed by Clan MacLeod.
-Norse tradition is celebrated in the winter fire festival at Dunvegan, during which a replica Viking long boat is set alight.
+Norse tradition is celebrated in the winter fire festival at Dunvegan, during which a replica Viking longboat is set alight.